Uncharted Waters: Selling a New Product Robustly: Introduction

-At the core of this paper is the feature that the seller manipulates the buyer's search behavior through information provision.
-This links my work to the literature on consumer search deterrence.
-One strand of this literature studies price-based search deterrence tactics. \cite{az16} study how sellers could use price tools---such as buy-now discounts, exploding offers, and nonrefundable deposits---to deter buyers from searching for exploring competing sellers' products.\footnote{The theoretical predictions therein are experimentally tested in \cite*{bvw} and \cite{pan2023commitment}. \cite*{liu2025personalized} study a variant of \cite{az16}'s model in which the seller knows the buyer's outside option value.} Another strand considers strategies whereby sellers strategically raise search costs, often termed ``search obfuscation.''\footnote{For a review of this literature, see \cite{ellison2016price}.} \cite*{bicc} consider a monopoly seller of a search good who can increase search costs by employing marketing strategies that obscure a buyer's true valuation. \cite{ellison2012search} extend the model of \cite{stahl1989oligopolistic} by allowing the buyer's incremental search cost to rise with her cumulative search effort and by enabling sellers to take actions that make onward search more costly.
+In my model, the seller can use information provision to shape the buyer's search decision.
+This links my work to two strands of the literature on consumer search deterrence.
+One studies price-based search-deterrence tactics. \cite{az16} study how sellers can use pricing tools, such as buy-now discounts, exploding offers, and nonrefundable deposits, to deter buyers from exploring competing products.\footnote{The theoretical predictions in \cite{az16} are tested experimentally in \cite{bvw} and \cite{pan2023commitment}. \cite{liu2025personalized} study a variant of the model in \cite{az16} in which the seller knows the buyer's outside-option value.} The other studies search obfuscation, whereby sellers deliberately raise search costs.\footnote{For a review of this literature, see \cite{ellison2016price}.} \cite{bicc} consider a monopoly seller who can use marketing strategies to make it more costly for the buyer to assess how well the seller's product suits her. \cite{ellison2012search} extend the model of \cite{stahl1989oligopolistic} by allowing the buyer's incremental search cost to rise with her cumulative search effort and by enabling sellers to take actions that make onward search more costly.

-My setup builds on the monopoly model of \cite{az16} but differs by highlighting a distinct search deterrence channel, namely information control. \cite{wang2017advertising} and \cite{koessler2024sources} study a similar channel.
-Their setups resemble that of \cite{bicc}, except that instead of the seller directly choosing search costs, the search cost is fixed, and the seller provides information to prevent the buyer from searching for a finer signal about her product.
-In my model, search deterrence is, as in \cite{az16}, with respect to an outside option.